-Recently, hybrid machines have been making waves in the additive and subtractive manufacturing industries.
-It’s easy to see why, as both technologies in unison often cover for the drawbacks of the other.
-As with 3D printing, hybridisation is also growing in size and scale as it heads towards industrial grade machining.
+Hybrid machines that combine 3D printing with CNC are rapidly growing in popularity.
 Enter: the LASIMM hybrid machine, offering metal parts, large prints and structures for construction.
 This device is one of the largest hybrid manufacturing rigs available.

 Funded by European Union’s Horizon 2020 research and innovation programme, the LASIMM (Large Additive Subtractive Integrated Modular Machine) is a collaborative effort including Autodesk and nine other partners.
 The project spans companies, universities and research institutions, housing the LASIMM at Loxin’s facilities in Pamplona, Spain.

-The machine is a modular configuration of an industrial robot arms and a specialised milling robot.
+The machine is a modular configuration which combines an industrial robot arm for printing and a specialised robot for milling.
 It can print out parts and construction structures up to 6 meters by 2 meters in diameter and up to 2000 kilograms in weight.
 It offers capabilities additive manufacturing, machining, cold-work, metrology and inspection.
 The firms have projected 20% reduction in time and cost expenditure, targeting 15% increases in productivity for high-volume additive manufacturing production.

 Large-Scale Hybrid Metal Printing